-- Adults (including pregnant women) and children with the following chronic health conditions: - cardiac or pulmonary disorders (including bronchopulmonary dysplasia, cystic fibrosis and asthma); - o diabetes mellitus and other metabolic diseases;

-- cancer, immune compromising conditions (due to underlying disease and/or therapy or both); - o renal disease; - o anemia or hemoglobinopathy; - conditions that compromise the management of respiratory secretions and are associated with an increased risk of aspiration; - morbid obesity (BMI \geq 40); - Children and adolescents (age 6 months to 18 years) with the following conditions: - neurologic or neurodevelopment conditions including seizure disorders, febrile seizures and isolated developmental delay; - undergoing treatment for long periods with acetylsalicylic acid, because of potential increase of Reye's syndrome associated with influenza. - People of any age who are residents of nursing homes and other chronic care facilities. - People ≥ 65 years of age. - All children 6 to 59 months of age. - Healthy pregnant women (the risk of influenza-related hospitalization increases with increasing length of gestation; i.e. it is higher in the third than the second trimester). - Aboriginal peoples.
+- All pregnant women\ - Adults and children with the following chronic health conditions: - o cardiac or pulmonary disorders (including bronchopulmonary dysplasia, cystic fibrosis and asthma); - o diabetes mellitus and other metabolic diseases; - cancer, immune compromising conditions (due to underlying disease and/or therapy or both); - o renal disease; - o anemia or hemoglobinopathy; - neurologic or neurodevelopment conditions\\; - o morbid obesity (BMI >40); - o Children and adolescents (age 6 months to 18 years); - o undergoing treatment for long periods with acetylsalicylic acid, because of potential increase of Reye's syndrome associated with influenza. - People of any age who are residents of nursing homes and other chronic care facilities. - People $\geq$ 65 years of age. - All children 6 to 59 months of age. - Aboriginal peoples. - \The risk of influenza-related hospitalization increases with length of gestation, i.e. it is higher in the third than in the second trimester. - \\ These include seizure disorders, febrile seizures and isolated developmental delay in children and neuromuscular, neurovascular, neurodegenerative, neurodevelopmental conditions and seizures disorders in adults, but excludes migraines and neuropsychiatric conditions without neurological conditions.